 How old is China today?

 As one of the world’s four ancient civilizations, China is more than 4,000 years old.

 How To Celebrate Chinese National Day

 Spread the culture

-While celebrations may not be possible outdoors, you can learn about the culture and use that knowledge to educate your peers.
+Use this opportunity to learn about the Chinese culture and use that knowledge to educate your peers.

 Take a trip